simo812a/Bachelor-s-Project/Virtuel_Webcam_Setup_Guide.md

  5. Next open OBS then add a new scene by pressing the **+** icon in the lower left corner of the **Scenes**-box.
 Title this "Webcam Silhouette Effect" or similar.
  6. Select this scene and then add a new souce by pressing the **+** icon in the lower left corner of the **Sources**-box, choose **Video Capture Device** from the list.
 Press **OK**.
 	 - For **Device** choose the perfered webcam in the drop down menu.
-	 -  _Optional:_ change the resolution of the output by selecting **Custom** in the **Resolution/FPS Type** tab, and then selecting the perfered resolution e.g. 1920x1080 or 1280x720.
+	 -  _Optional_: change the resolution of the output by selecting **Custom** in the **Resolution/FPS Type** tab, and then selecting the perfered resolution e.g. 1920x1080 or 1280x720.
 	 - When done press **OK**.
  7. Right click the scene that was just made (the one titled "Webcam Silhouette Effect"), and select filters.
 		- Add a new filter by pressing the **+** icon in the lower left corner of the **Effectfilters**-box.